 Under Section 12 of the Allotment Act 1950, subject to certain conditions, the keeping of rabbits and/or hens (but not cockerels) is allowed on an allotment.
 Anyone keeping these animals must comply with animal welfare guidelines.

 Under the terms of the lease between Brundall Parish Council and Norfolk County Council (the land owner) each allotment holder is allowed a maximum of 5 chickens (hens only).
+Allotment tenants must complete a Livestock Registration Form and request permission from Brundall Parish Council before adding any livestock to their plot.

 Chickens